mmob-tech/webhook/README.md

 # GitHub Webhook Handler

 This project is an AWS Lambda function that processes GitHub webhook events for comprehensive repository monitoring and automation.
-It validates incoming event data and triggers appropriate actions based on the event type, supporting all major GitHub webhook events.
+It validates incoming event data and triggers appropriate actions based on the event type, supporting all major GitHub webhook events with **secure signature validation**.

 ## Project Structure